bubdm/PureAir/README.md

 PureAir Engine Resources.
 Contains any; scripts, assets, lua, etc... that is used for getting info outside of the engine itself.
 Such as; BrightStar connection, RLCPT Gamma interface, sound emission entity source, etc.

 ### Scripts
 All scripts for the main processor.
-Mostly used for external functions for modification.
+Mostly used for external functions, for modification.

 ### Workers
 Worker scripts.
 Pretty much everything to do with HTTP and HTTPS requests.
 Handles all requests for data on the internet.